eli099/Snake-Game/README.md

 }
 ```

 From there I was able to figure out how to add food to a random point on the grid, apart from the snake's body - again with some control flow.
-I made it so that if a cell already included the 'food' class (determined by the `randomIndex`) then it would loop back around and generate a new index, and repeat this until there is not a food there already.
+I made it so that if a cell already included the `"food"` class - determined by the `randomIndex` - then it would loop back around and generate a new index, and repeat this until there is not a `"food"` present already.

 ```js
 // Snake position that changes